Last Updated on

 To be honest, the idea hit me powerfully, in the “ton of bricks” fashion that’s so cliché.
 I looked over at Amanda and expressed it angrily: “Convenience is killing America.”

 It’s a tribute to the friendship that is the foundation of our excellent marriage that she understood what I meant immediately.
-Granted, she has the advantage of spending most of her time with the aforementioned TBR host, but the idea is a simple one to grasp.
+Granted, she has the advantage of spending most of her time with your aforementioned Take Back Roads host, but the idea is a simple one to grasp.

 One of the main ways that convenience is destroying American culture (perhaps a better way to say it than my disgusted exclamation in our beach chairs) is also the genesis of TBR: the damage that’s been done to the small towns dotting the American landscape by the development and domination of America’s “super-highway” system.
 I discuss this theme much deeper in the “About” page here on TBR, but the basic gist of it is that when you travel strictly by highway, you speed by the small towns and villages that make up a huge swath of our country doing 70 instead of cruising through them at 40.